 Go back to your original image and turn on all the channels again by clicking RGB in the Channels panel.

 Type in the text or drag and drop your graphic and position it where you want it.
-Make this new layer the colour you want, or use black or white.
+Make this new layer the color you want, or use black or white.

-Convert your text/graphic layer to a Smart Object by using either Ctrl+Click or right clicking the layer in the Layers panel and selecting Convert to Smart Object.
+Convert your text/graphic layer to a Smart Object by using either Ctrl+Click or right-clicking the layer in the Layers panel, then selecting Convert to Smart Object.

 This is where you can tweak the look of your text/graphic to make it look more the way you want it.
 If the blend mode of the layer is set to Normal, it will most likely not look so great.